dotnet/android/Documentation/guides/BuildProcess.md

     This corresponds to the **Native TLS 1.2+** setting in the Visual Studio property pages.

-  - `legacy`: Use the historical managed SSL implementation for network interaction.
+    -   `legacy`: In Xamarin.Android v10.1 and earlier, use the historical managed SSL implementation for network interaction.
 This *does not* support TLS 1.2.

     This corresponds to the **Managed TLS 1.0** setting in the Visual Studio property pages.

+        In Xamarin.Android v10.2 and later, this value is ignored and the `btls` setting is used.

   - `default`: This value is unlikely to be used in Xamarin.Android projects.
 The recommended value to use instead is the empty string,